History of Microsoft: 1995–2007: Foray into the Web, Windows 95, Windows XP, and Xbox

 While Microsoft largely failed to participate in the rise of the Internet in the early 1990s, some of the key technologies in which the company had invested to enter the Internet market started to pay off by the mid-90s.
 One of the most prominent of these was ActiveX, an application programming interface built on the Microsoft Component Object Model (COM); this enabled Microsoft and others to embed controls in many programming languages, including the company's own scripting languages, such as JScript and VBScript.
 ActiveX included frameworks for documents and server solutions.
 The company also released the Microsoft SQL Server 6.5, which had built-in support for internet applications.
 In November 1996, Microsoft Office 97 was released, which is the first version to include Office Assistant.
-In 1997, Internet Explorer 4.0 was released, marking the beginning of the takeover of the browser market from rival Netscape, and by agreement with Apple Computer, Internet Explorer was bundled with the Apple Macintosh operating system as well as with Windows.
+In 1997, Internet Explorer 4.0 was released, marking the beginning of the takeover of the browser market from rival Netscape, and by agreement with Apple, Internet Explorer was bundled with the Apple Macintosh operating system as well as with Windows.
 Windows CE 2.0, the handheld version of Windows, was released this year, including a host of bug fixes and new features designed to make it more appealing to corporate customers.
 In October, the Justice Department filed a motion in the federal district court in which they stated that Microsoft had violated an agreement signed in 1994, and asked the court to stop the bundling of Internet Explorer with Windows.

-The year 1998 was significant in Microsoft's history, with Bill Gates appointing Steve Ballmer as president of Microsoft but remaining as Chair and CEO himself.
+The year 1998 was significant in Microsoft's history, with Bill Gates appointing Steve Ballmer as president of Microsoft but remaining as chair and CEO himself.
 The company released an update to the consumer version of Windows, Windows 98.
 Windows 98 came with Internet Explorer 4.0 SP1 (which had Windows Desktop Update bundled), and included new features from Windows 95 OSR 2.x including the FAT32 file system, and new features designed for Windows 98, such as support for multiple displays.
 Microsoft launched its Indian headquarters as well, which would eventually become the company's second largest after its U.S. headquarters.
 Finally, a great deal of controversy took place when a set of internal memos from the company were leaked on the Internet.
 These documents, colloquially referred to as "The Halloween Documents", were widely reported by the media and went into detail of the threats that free software / open source software poses to Microsoft's own software, previously voiced mainly by analysts and advocates of open source software.
 The documents also alluded to legal and other actions against Linux as well as other open source software.
 While Microsoft acknowledged the documents, it claimed that they are merely engineering studies.
 Despite this, some believe that these studies were used in the real strategies of the company.